The Best October Amazon Prime Day Deals on Toys and Games for Kids

-Best Amazon Prime Day Deals on Toys and Games for Kids: Save Up to 85% on LEGO Star Wars, Barbie and More
+Best Amazon Prime Day Deals on Toys and Games: Save Up to 85% on Lego, Magic Mixies, Star Wars and More

-Amazon Prime Day 2022 is officially here through Wednesday, July 13.
-Apart from deals on furniture, fitness equipment and Samsung products, the 48-hour Prime Day sale also has hundreds of unexpected deals on toys and games that are perfect for kids.
+Amazon's October Prime Day 2022 is officially here and the early Black Friday deals are live.
+Apart from deals on beauty products, clothing, and TVs, the 48-hour Prime Early Access Sale also has hundreds of unexpected deals on toys and games that are perfect for kids.
+Amazon is making it easier than ever to get your holiday shopping started with many of the toys from their 2022 Toys We Love List discounted right now during October Prime Day.

-The winter holidays are months away, but it's never too early to start checking some popular toys and games off your nieces and nephews' wishlists.
-Luckily, Amazon Prime Day is offering up to 85% off the hottest toys for boys and girls at every age including Lego Star Wars-themed toys, plenty of Barbie dolls, STEM-themed kits and even classic NERF blasters.
+Black Friday is just around the corner, but whether your best friend's kid has a birthday coming up or you just want to make your favorite niece or nephew smile, it's never too early to start checking some popular toys and games off your shopping list.
+Luckily, Amazon Prime Day is offering up to 85% off the hottest toys for boys and girls at every age including Lego Star Wars-themed toys, STEM-themed kits, Magic Mixies, and even classic board games.

-Ahead of the Barbie movie starring Margot Robbie and Ryan Gosling, Prime Day also has an array of Barbie and L.O.L dolls on sale.
-Whether your kids are fascinated with all things Barbie, dinosaurs, Star Wars or are aspiring Crayola artists, there's an Amazon Prime Day deal that will help them explore their interests.
+Ahead of the Barbie movie starring Margot Robbie and Ryan Gosling, Prime Day also has a wide array of Barbie and trending L.O.L Surprise dolls on sale.
+We've rounded up the best pre-holiday deals on top-rated toys available during Amazon's October Prime Day.
+Backed by glowing reviews, kiddos will love these perfectly giftable toys and games on sale right now.

 As Amazon's #1 Best-Seller in "Dolls", this L.O.L Queens doll has 5-stars for a reason.